csswizardry/inuit.css/_posts/2012-12-09-getting-started-with-inuit-css.md

 ## Setting up your project

-Once you have inuit.css downloaded and in your `css/` directory, you need to alter a few things.
+Once you have inuitcss downloaded and in your `css/` directory, you need to alter a few things.

 Firstly, you can delete `README.md`, you probably won’t need that.
 Next up, you